Southern Barbeque Dreams: A Review of Smok Denver

 We walk into Smok and it doesn't feel like that Atlanta barbeque joint.
 It's sleek and has an exposed ceiling and there is no gingham in sight, but we're quickly distracted by the intoxicating smell and the hunks of meat being sliced behind the counter.

 We order at the line, grab silverware out of a basket and sit down at a communal steel table.
 The slushies come from the bar and they are the first hint that this is not your typical barbeque joint.
 There is yuzu in one, allspice in another.
 Though they are hot pink and bright blue, they don't taste like Bourbon Street regret, they taste like a grown up pool party.

 Then, our food is being placed in front of us.

 The buns are so glossy.
-The mac n cheese…
+The mac and cheese…

 Well, the mac n cheese is already in my mouth and it's reminiscent of cacio e pepe in the best way.

 The pickles...oh, ordering an extra side of pickles was such a good idea.
-Snappy, and mixed in with pickled red onions and jalapenos.
+Snappy, and dotted with pickled red onions and jalapenos.

 Our hands are sticky and our mouths are full and it doesn't feel like Georgia, but it feels like Colorado has figured out barbeque, in it's own style.

 3330 Brighton Blvd #202